-D'Amato noted that potential litigants had an incentive to change their behavior in response to law to try to find "gray areas," where law's application was unclear.
-He argued that judges "desire status, fame, and greatness in their profession.
-Routinely following precedent and always acting predictably do not often lead to notice and acclaim."
+30 D'Amato, supra note 19, at 1.

+acclaim."
 Likewise, the incentives of lawyers and litigants favor uncertainty: "The mathematical theory of gambler's risk, recently elaborated into 'prospect theory,' suggests that a person disadvantaged by the application of a legal rule has a greater incentive to avoid the rule than the person advantaged by it has to affirm its application."
 In sum, D'Amato argued that the legal system as a whole has a structural bias in favor of uncertainty and complexity.

 Peter Schuck followed up on these insights with his own study of legal complexity.
-He similarly argues that legal complexity is growing and deleterious.
+He similarly argued that legal complexity is growing and deleterious.
 He expanded upon D'Amato's analysis of institutional incentives by focusing on the benefits of complexity for legislators and their staffs, bureaucrats, litigants, lawyers and judges.
 Each of these players has reason to favor complex and/or indeterminate rules.
-Complex rules allow much more freedom to each player in the system and less accountability, because it is costly for the public to decipher or lobby against complex systems.
-(Schuck 1992, pp.27-35)
+Complex rules allow much more freedom to each player in the system and less accountability, because it is costly for the public to decipher or lobby against complex systems.31

 Schuck does not use the language of public choice, but it should be clear that complexity is an important tool in the arsenal of self-interested government officials, whether legislators, bureaucrats or judges.
 Complexity allows each of these officials to pursue their individual goals under cover of an opaque legal system that the public cannot disentangle.
-If an aggrieved member of the public wishes to change an area of the law she must first decipher it, and then try to understand exactly which government actor or actors are responsible for the situation at hand, and then lobby for change.
+If an aggrieved member of the public wishes to change an area of the law she must first decipher it, and then try to understand exactly which government actor or actors are responsible for the situation at hand, and then lobby for change.32